Customer-Focused Business Operations

 Taking a Stance Prioritizing Customer Satisfaction and Developing and Securing Human Resources

-The status of our efforts for customer-oriented business operations is reflected in the personnel evaluations of both management and staff members.
-We are working to raise awareness of customer-oriented business operations from the standpoint of personnel evaluations of both management and staff members.
+• We reflect the status of our efforts for customer-oriented business operations in the personnel evaluations of both management and staff members and are working to raise awareness of customer-oriented business operations from the standpoint of personnel evaluations of both management and staff members.

 External Evaluation of Customer-Oriented Initiatives

-The Bank of Yokohama has been recognized for its efforts in selling customer-focused financial instruments, and in July 2024, the Bank received an “S+ rating” in the “R&I Customer-Focused Financial Sales Company Evaluation” published by Rating and Investment Information Inc. (R&I), which is a credit rating agency.
+The Bank of Yokohama has been recognized for its efforts in selling customer-focused financial instruments, and in July 2025, the Bank received an “SS rating” in the “R&I Customer-Focused Financial Sales Company Evaluation” published by Rating and Investment Information Inc. (R&I), which is a credit rating agency.

 Key points of R&I’s evaluation of the Bank of Yokohama (excerpts from the evaluation report)

-1. Formulation and publication of policies, etc. related to customer-focused business operations
+1. Formulation and publication of policies, etc. related to customer-oriented business operations

 2. Pursuit of customers’ best interests

-3. Sales policy formulation, sales, and review of financial instruments
+3. Sales policy formulation and sales of financial instruments

 5. Appropriate motivational framework and other initiatives for employees